 A young woman, working as sales-girl at a shopping center's music shop, wants someone with whom to share her secrets.
 A distant mother separating from her father, an aunt who emigrated to France, and her pre-adolescent sister, can't do - neither the boyfriend.
 Such a confident arrives unexpectedly - but then there are three of them, one too much.
 One leaves, but then another young man arrives, and there are three again.
 One must go.
 A sad young adult love story, told in the first person, singular - and ultimately alone, under the rain.
-Written by

 Did You Know?

 A large abstract painting, sat on the floor of the house on the beach, is shown several times.
 The painting's central figure is a pyramid with two faces to the front, one pitch black, the other bright golden - such as the two contrasting personalities of Rita and Anne, or the two sides of each of those young women.
 The painting is by António Charrua (1925-2008).
 See more